karim-baklouti/RAG-Embedchain/Readme.md

 ## FastApi(llm.py)
-This FastAPI application provides an interface for interacting with an Embedchain instance, which is used to process natural language queries in French.
+This FastAPI application provides an interface for interacting with an Embedchain instance, which is used to process natural language queries.
 It also includes functionality for uploading files (PDF , JSON and CSV) to Embedchain's ChromaDB.

 ## Streamlit (app.py)
  chatbot interface in Streamlit that automatically handles multiple sessions, allowing users to chat with an assistant.
 The application interacts with a FastAPI endpoint to retrieve responses for user queries and automatically persists the chat history.